2002 Massachusetts gubernatorial election

 The 2002 Massachusetts gubernatorial election was held on November 5, 2002.
 Incumbent Republican acting governor Jane Swift chose not to seek a full term in office.
 Republican businessman Mitt Romney defeated Democratic Treasurer Shannon O'Brien.

-This would be the only time Romney won a general election in the state, as in the 2012 presidential election, he lost the state to Barack Obama by a large margin.
+This would be the only time Romney won a general election in the state, as in the 2012 presidential election and the 1994 Senate election, he lost every county in the state.